Ronald Torbert

-Ronald Torbert is an American football official in the National Football League (NFL).
+Ronald Torbert (born January 1, 1964) is an American professional football official in the National Football League (NFL).
 He has been an official since the 2010 NFL season.
 He wears uniform number 62.

 Early life

-Torbert graduated from Michigan State University and attended Harvard Law School earning a Juris doctor.
+After graduating from South High School in Youngstown, Ohio, Torbert graduated from Michigan State University and then attended Harvard Law School where he earned a JD.
+At Harvard, Torbert was president of the Harvard Legal Aid Bureau.

 Career

 Torbert began his NFL officiating career in 2010 as a side judge before becoming a referee in the 2014 NFL season after Scott Green and Ron Winter announced they were retiring.
-Torbert is one of only eight African-American referees in NFL history, after Johnny Grier, Mike Carey, Jerome Boger, and Don Carey; he preceded Shawn Smith, Adrian Hill, and Tra Blake.
+Torbert is one of eight African-American referees in NFL history, after Johnny Grier, Mike Carey, Jerome Boger, and Don Carey; he preceded Shawn Smith, Adrian Hill, and Tra Blake.

 Torbert was the alternate referee for Super Bowl LIII.
 He is also featured in the NFL 100 year anniversary video which aired during that Super Bowl.

 On January 25, 2022, Torbert was named the referee for Super Bowl LVI.
+On January 21, 2025, he was named the referee for Super Bowl LIX.